 Additional Supplies: gold alcohol ink, acrylic paint – red, dijon, and peach

-- Mix resin with paint in individual cups.
+2. Mix resin with paint in individual cups (1 – 3 drops each).

 Additional Supplies: Acrylic paint – black, white, and gray, gilding sheets, gilding adhesive, gold glitter

-- Pour the white and the black resin into the recessed area in cutting board and move it around to form a marbled look.
-Add gold glitter as shown in photo.
+3. Pour the white and the black resin onto desired areas on top of the cutting board and move it around to form a marbled look.
+Add gold glitter as shown.
 Use the torch to remove any bubbles.
-Wait 24 hours for resin to dry.
+Wait 24 hours for the resin to dry.